 The best thing about strong daylight is that it provides plenty of illumination, so there is lots of room to use a high shutter speed for super fast action shots.

-Those who simply love light trails, can lift them beyond the ordinary by focussing on a single color value.
+There's also the matter of capturing light trails using a tripod and long exposure.
+They can be lifted them beyond the ordinary by focusing on a single color value.

-Finally, challenging lighting doesn’t need to be mysterious or elusive.
+Challenging lighting doesn’t need to be mysterious or elusive.
 There are lots of opportunities to make stunning imagery in less than ideal situations.
 All you really need is a willingness to absorb some new techniques and the passion to explore the options.
-After all, the best photos come from an exploratory approach and a desire to see the world anew.
-That’s what makes so most of us passionate about photography anyway.
+After all, the best photos come from an exploratory approach and a desire to see the world anew—that’s what makes most of us so passionate about photography anyway.